reshniVisionX/Login-and-Signup-page-with-Nodejs-in-mongodb-atlas/README.md

 It provides both frontend and backend functionality to manage user authentication.

 Features :
-User registration with email and password
+User registration with email and password,
-User login with email and password
+User login with email and password,
-Secure password storage using bcrypt
+Secure password storage using bcrypt,
-JSON Web Token (JWT) based authentication
+JSON Web Token (JWT) based authentication,
-Frontend built with React.js for a dynamic user interface Backend built with Node.js and Express.js
+Frontend built with React.js for a dynamic user interface, Backend built with Node.js and Express.js,
-MongoDB used as the database to store user information
+MongoDB used as the database to store user information.

 Installation :
 Clone the repository:
 git clone https://github.com/your-username/login-signup-mern.git

-Navigate to the project directory: cd login-signup-mern
+Navigate to the project directory: cd login-signup-mern.

 Install dependencies:
 cd client && npm install && cd ../server && npm install